f4b6a3/uuid-creator/README.md

 3: timestamp high   *****
 ```

 In the standard the bytes of the timestamp are rearranged so that the highest bits are put in the end of the array of bits and the lowest in the beginning of the resulting array of bits.
 The standard _timestamp resolution_ is one second divided by 10,000,000.
 The timestamp is the count of 100 nanoseconds intervals since 1582-10-15.
+It uses 60 bits to represent date and time and 4 bits to indicate the UUID version.
+The maximum date and time that can be represented is 5236-03-31T21:21:00.684Z.

 In this implementation, the timestamp has milliseconds accuracy, that is, it uses `System.currentTimeMillis()`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#currentTimeMillis()) to get the current milliseconds.
 An internal counter is used to _simulate_ the standard timestamp resolution of 10 million clock ticks per second.
 The counter range is from 0 to 9,999.
 Every time a request is made at the same millisecond, the counter is increased by 1.
 Each counter value corresponds to a 100 nanosecond interval.
 The timestamp is calculated with this formula: MILLISECONDS * 10,000 + COUNTER.
 The reason why this strategy is used is that the JVM may not guarantee[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/lang/System.html#nanoTime()) a resolution higher than milliseconds.